-Emissions into the atmosphere originate mainly in the production plants where mechanical processing is performed, including the removal of material, moulding washing and those produced by the heating plants.
+Emissions into the atmosphere originate mainly in the production plants where mechanical processing is performed, including the removal of material, moulding, washing, surface and galvanic treatments and those produced by the heating plants.
 By their nature, as defined in the applicable regulations, these emissions are considered to have low atmospheric pollution.
 Our flues are monitored over time and it is reported that the emission concentration of any pollutants is far below the set limits.

 The mainly commercial premises contribute only minimally to the emissions into the atmosphere.

-Aiming to investigate the Scope 1 CO2 emissions deriving from the use of methane gas and the circulation of company vehicles, we recorded the trends in this factor and report a significant drop compared to the first year of observation, even though then the consistent increase in fuel consumption has led to an increase in the levels of Scope 1 CO2 emitted, in both absolute and relative terms.
+Aiming to investigate its $Scope\ 1\ CO_2\ emissions$ , deriving from the use of methane gas and the circulation of company vehicles, we recorded a significant reduction compared to the first year of observation.
+The subsequent increase relates particularly to a greater consumption of methane gas, due to a colder winter; there was also an increase in petrol consumption and a reduction in diesel consumption, due to the introduction of electric and hybrid vehicles which partly replaced diesel vehicles.
+This led to the increase in $Scope\ 1\ CO_2\ emissions$ , in both absolute and relative terms.
 The related consumptions were calculated in relation to the quantities of raw material processed.
 The following conversion factors used were again taken from the data issued by DEFRA:

-SOURCE Kg CO 2 per unit of energy
+SOURCE Kg CO 2 per unit of energy 2024 Kg CO 2 per unit of energy 2023

-Methane gas 2.038390310
+Methane gas 2.045420000 2.038390310

-Petrol 2.345025346
+Petrol 2.353720000 2.345025346

-Diesel oil 2.512063885
+Diesel 2.512790000 2.512063885

-The trends of the last year can be explained on one hand by the quantities of raw materials processed and, on the other, the increase in fuel consumption, around 30 % of which affects $Scope\ 1\ CO_2\ emissions$.
+The trends of the last year can be explained on one hand by the quantities of raw materials processed and, on the other, the increase in fuel consumption, around one quarter of which affects $Scope\ 1\ CO_2\ emissions$ .